Gender Studies Minor

 Outcome 2.1: Students will articulate verbally and/or in writing arguments that analyze how gender, feminism, and/or intersectionality function as systematic and structural processes at the individual, societal/cultural, and/or institutional levels, as appropriate to the discipline.

-Goal 3: Apply Skills to Analyze and Assess: Students will apply their knowledge of gender, feminism, and intersectionality by developing a project, broadly defined, that analyzes and/or assesses real world phenomena and/or creative works through the lens of the core theoretical constructs.
+Goal 3: Apply Skills to Analyze, Assess, and/or Create: Students will apply their knowledge of gender, feminism, and intersectionality by developing a project, broadly defined, that analyzes and/or assesses real world phenomena and/or creative works through the lens of the core theoretical constructs.

 Outcome 3.1: Students will write, create, and/or present a project that analyzes and/or assesses the application of gender, feminism, and intersectionality to real world phenomena and/or creative works, as appropriate to the discipline.